Alfréd Bartoš

-Alfréd Bartoš (23 September 1916 – 22 June 1942) was a member of the Czechoslovak anti-Nazi resistance during World War II.
+Alfréd Bartoš (23 September 1916 – 22 June 1942) was a Czech army officer and member of the Czechoslovak anti-Nazi resistance during World War II.

 Early life

 On 23 September 1916 Bartoš was born in Vienna to Adolf Bartoš and Antonia Bartoš.
 After World War I ended, they moved to Sezemice (6km from the city of Pardubice).
 In 1930 Bartoš graduated from middle school and continued his studies at a local high school, where he was one of the best students.
-He graduated in 1935, with honors.
+He graduated in 1935, with honours.

 Military career

 Bartoš joined the Czech military in Pardubice on 1 October 1935.
 He was promoted to private on 23 December and to Corporal on 25 July 1936.
 On 5 September 1936 he enrolled at a Military Academy in Hranice.
 On 29 August 1937 he graduated from the Military Academy with the rank of lieutenant cavalry.
 He worked at the cavalry regiment until the German occupation on 15 March 1939.